ortus-docs/coldbox-docs/Routing/routes_configuration.md

     }
 ];
 ```

+In this file you will place all configuration settings for the routing table and construct all the necessary routing for your application.
+Please note also that when using ColdBox Modules, each module can have its own routing table as well.

 ## Generated Settings
 Once the SES interceptor loads in your application it will create two settings for you inside of the ColdBox Controller: